Laser Treatment for Skin Lesions

-Laser surgery uses a wavelength of light that is focused in a narrow beam.
-This high-intensity light is used to shrink or destroy skin cancers or pre-cancers (actinic keratosis).
+Laser treatment uses a highly focused beam of light.
+This high-intensity light is used to shrink or destroy skin lesions like pre-cancers (actinic keratosis).
 With lasers, there is usually less bleeding, swelling, and scarring.
 Healing is quicker, and you are less likely to get an infection.

-Several different types of lasers are used to treat skin cancers, including the carbon dioxide (CO2) laser.
+Several different types of lasers are used to treat skin lesions, including the carbon dioxide (CO2) laser.

 What To Expect

-The wound will be painful for a few days after laser surgery.
-Healing usually occurs in 2 to 4 weeks.
-Be sure to follow your doctor's instructions for caring for your wound.
+The treated area might be painful for a few days.
+Healing usually occurs in a few days to a few weeks.
+It depends on what type of lesion was treated and what kind of laser was used.
+Be sure to follow your doctor's instructions for caring for your skin.

 Why It Is Done

 Laser treatment may be used to treat an actinic keratosis.
 It can also be used to treat things like warts and some birthmarks.